THS-99/trimmings-gravity-vs-ml/README.md

 # Machine learning vs structural gravity on EU imports of textile trimmings

-Code and results for my MSc dissertation at Gisma University of Applied Sciences (Data Science, AI and Digital Business, module M598, 2026):
+Code and results for my MSc dissertation at Gisma University of Applied Sciences (Data Science, AI and Digital Business):

 *Machine Learning versus Structural Gravity: Predicting and Explaining EU Import Flows of Textile Trimmings, with an Application to Brazilian Suppliers (2015-2025)*